zachharkey/dotfiles/README.md

-# Paul's dotfiles
+# Zach's dotfiles

-* I maintain this repo as *my* dotfiles, but I'm keenly aware people are using it for theirs.
+* I maintain this repo as *my* dotfiles.
+I forked it from [paulirish](https://github.com/paulirish/dotfiles/).
+I frequently hack these files to the point where I've given up on trying to keep it synced upstream.
-* You're quite welcome to make suggestions, however I may decline if it's not of personal value to me.
-* If you're starting off consider forking [mathias](https://github.com/mathiasbynens/dotfiles/) or [alrra](https://github.com/alrra/dotfiles/). paulmillr and gf3 also have great setups

 ## Setup

+* [Fork paul's repository](https://github.com/paulirish/dotfiles#fork-destination-box).
+Don't use mine unless you are me, and even then, reconsider.

+The remainder of this document is hacked to pieces.

 #### installing & using

 * fork this to your own acct